 What is dose effect analysis

-Logistic regression (Logit, Probit, complementary Log-log, Gompertz models) is used to model the impact of doses of chemical components (for example a medicine or phytosanitary product) on a binary phenomenon (healing, death).
+Dose effect analysis is simply a Logistic regression (Logit, Probit, complementary Log-log, Gompertz models) used to model the impact of doses of chemical components (for example a medicine or phytosanitary product) on a binary phenomenon (healing, death).

 Natural mortality in dose effect analysis

 Natural mortality should be taken into account in order to model the phenomenon studied more accurately.
 Indeed, if we consider an experiment carried out on insects, certain will die because of the dose injected, and others from other phenomenon.
 None of these associated phenomena are relevant to the experiment concerning the effects of the dose but may be taken into account.
 If p is the probability from a logistic regression model corresponding only to the effect of the dose and if m is natural mortality, then the observed probability that the insect will die is:

 P(obs) = m + (1- m) * p